fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 ```

 ### -PartitionKindNamed
-Indicates that the Service Fabric partition for which this cmdlet starts a data loss test is a Named partition.
+Indicates that the Service Fabric partition for which this cmdlet starts a data loss fault is a Named partition.

 ```yaml
 Type: SwitchParameter